wso2/docs-apk/en/docs/setup/enterprise-apk-install.md

-# Install with Enterprise Helm Chart
+# Install APK with Enterprise Helm Chart

 ## Before you begin...